 One of the most exciting discoveries in 2013 was made in the Gohta project, in licence 492 in the Barents Sea.
 This was the first successful discovery in Permian limestone on the Norwegian shelf and opens up new possibilities for exploration in the area.

-The licensing rounds are very important for Det norske, and the best way of gaining access to new acreage.
-Since 1965, the authorities have carried out 22 licensing rounds.
-This is an award of acreage in areas that have not yet been sufficiently explored.
-The licensing rounds are conducted every other year and consist of a nomination phase, a hearing phase and the announcement.
-The application area has not been changed for the last 15 years.
+Licensing rounds are very important for Det norske, and the best way of gaining access to new acreage.
+Since 1965, the authorities have carried out 23 licensing rounds.
+These are awards of acreage in “new” areas that have not yet been sufficiently explored.
+The licensing rounds are announced every other year and consist of a nomination phase, a hearing phase and the announcement.
+The application area has remained unaltered for the last 15 years.

 More on licenses

 The production licenses are awarded to a commonality of interest, in which normally consists of several companies.
 The production license regulates each company’s rights and obligations towards the State.
 All partners in a license are jointly and severally responsible in fulfilling whatever obligations the production license assumes.
 Initially, the license is valid for a period of up to ten years.
 During this period, a pre-established work program will be completed in the form of geological and geophysical pre-studies and/or exploration drilling, plus environmental surveys in vulnerable areas.

 When a production license has been awarded, the licensees must enter into a joint cooperation and accounting agreement, subject to conditions stipulated by the authorities.
 These agreements regulate many aspects of the relationship between the partners and the operator, and also the relationship with the authorities.
 The operator in each production license is appointed by the authorities, and this company is responsible for the day-to-day license operations.